valkey-io/valkey-doc/topics/signals.md

 * If there are any replicas lagging behind in replication:
   * Pause clients attempting to write with `CLIENT PAUSE` and the `WRITE` option.
-  * Wait up to the configured `shutdown-timeout` (default 10 seconds) for replicas to catch up with the master's replication offset.
+  * Wait up to the configured `shutdown-timeout` (default 10 seconds) for replicas to catch up with the primary's replication offset.
 * If a background child is saving the RDB file or performing an AOF rewrite, the child process is killed.
 * If the AOF is active, Valkey calls the `fsync` system call on the AOF file descriptor to flush the buffers on disk.
 * If Valkey is configured to persist on disk using RDB files, a synchronous (blocking) save is performed.
 Since the save is synchronous, it doesn't use any additional memory.